Cognigy/Documentation/docs/ai/empower/nlu/external/intent-reranking.md

 To add an LLM Prompt Node with the relevant prompt, follow these steps:

 1. In the Flow editor, add an LLM Prompt Node.
-2. In the LLM Prompt Node, go to the **Instruction (System Message/Prompt)** field and enter the following prompt for re-ranking:
+2. In the LLM Prompt Node, go to the **Instruction (System Message/Prompt)** field and enter the following prompt for reranking:

     ```text
     Your are an expert in intent recognition.
 Given a list of intents, their descriptions, and a query, you need to choose the right intent for the query.